pipipengn/Car-Sharing-Rental-App/README.md

 ## Car Service

-Realized the CRUD of cars, lock and unlock cars, and car simulation
+Realized the CRUD of cars, lock and unlock cars

+Realized car simulation using go routine and channel

 ![architecture1.png](img/car.png)